Canadian air tanker fighting Australia bushfires crashes, killing three

 Fitzsimmons said the plane had been leased by Canadian aerial firefighting company Coulson Aviation, which has a second C-130 Hercules working in the Australian bushfires operation.

-Coulson had grounded its large air tanker fleet following the accident, pending a review to ensure there is no systemic issue like a fuel problem
+Coulson grounded its large air tanker fleet following the accident, pending a review to ensure there was no systemic issue like a fuel problem, Fitzsimmons said.

-The Canadian company has been operating under contract with the Australian National Aerial Firefighting Centre since 2000, according to the company.
+Coulson said the plane was on a firebombing mission and was carrying a load of retardant.
+The company said it will send a team to the crash site to assist in the emergency operations.

+“The accident is reported to be extensive and we are deeply saddened to confirm there were three fatalities,” the company said in a brief emailed statement.

-The crash takes the death toll from hundreds of wildfires in Australia to 32 since September.
+The deaths take the toll from hundreds of wildfires in Australia to 32 since September.
 An estimated 1 billion animals have also perished, while the fires have incinerated 2,500 homes and a total area of bushland one-third the size of Germany.

 Flight tracking website Flightradar24 showed the flight path for an air tanker used in waterbombing operations suddenly stopping in Peak View, south of Canberra.